automatecloud/docker-ddc-vagrant/README.md

 * DTR Certificate: input/certificates/DTRcrt.pem

 Configure your Mac OS local keychain to trust the certificates by using the Keychain Access tool and import the ca.pem, DTRcrt.pem and UCPkey.pem.

+The output folder will include backups and the exchange folder informations that will be transferred between all VMs via files.

 ### License file